A Mathematical Representation of Brain Activity During Sleep

 It is well known that memory is related to sleep and that resting improves the amount of information that is retained.
 Memories can be defined as information that is stored, encoded, and that can be retrained at any time by the brain (Zlotnik & Vansintjan, 2019).
 As mentioned before, the memory of an animal lets it recall, sometimes in a deformed way, some significant moments during dreams.
 There exists also a correlation between the amount of sleep an animal gets and its ability to retain information, that is, to encode the information in its brain.
 One of the most important parts of the formation of memories is their consolidation.
 Memories are formed after a stimulus, or a signal given by the brain is sent to let neurons make a connection.
 This link is initially weak and can eventually break and therefore the memory will be forgotten if it is not consolidated enough.
 A memory with strong emotions involved will be more retained, and a skill that is practiced a lot will also have more chances to make strong links between the neurons.
 This consolidation was observed in studies with rats to occur mostly during REM sleep, since it increases a couple of hours after a training session where the animals learned something, like solving a maze, and therefore made new memories.
 Those studies were however criticized since other research showed that non-REM sleep also increases on certain occasions after learning while REM sleep would either be constant or decrease (Rasch et al., 2013).

 There are nevertheless no doubts that memories are strongly dependent on sleep even if the stage in which the consolidation is the most important is not absolutely defined.
 Some assumptions about the formation of memories propose that the information is first processed and encoded in a “fast learning store”, a role played by the hippocampus, before being stored for long-term in the neocortex.
-Fast-learning storage is quite effective when an ability is quickly acquired, but the memories are exposed to with the new information that is constantly entering the brain.
+Fast-learning storage is quite effective when an ability is quickly acquired, but the memories are exposed to interference with the new information that is constantly entering the brain.
 The encoded information will be repeated and recalled during sleep which lets it be strengthened and find a way to the long-term storage and therefore be retained for a longer period.
 Those new memories will also have to be adapted to the existing ones (Rasch et al., 2013).

 An excellent demonstration of this memory consolidation during sleep is the developmental learning capacities of birds.
 Some species can learn to reproduce songs and it has been proven that there exists a sleep-associated oscillation of their performance.
 A study analyzed this correlation by recording song development for a group of 50 zebra finches and analyzing the song activity at a frequency of 44.1 kHz.
 Many factors like the duration, mean pitch and mean frequency modulation among others helped understand the role of sleep for developmental learning.
 It was observed that the “vocal changes after 12 h of night-sleep were larger than the overall changes that occurred during 24 h”, leading to the conclusion that the function relating to the vocal changes must be non-monotonic and oscillating on a 24-hour cycle (Derégnaucourt et al., 2005).